-BlackRock CEO Larry Fink shares his market views in an exclusive interview on CNBC's "Squawk Box."
+BlackRock CEO Larry Fink shares his views on the markets in an exclusive interview Thursday on CNBC's "Squawk Box."

 Some of the names on the move ahead of the open.